A Linear-Quadratic Stackelberg Differential Game with Mixed Deterministic and Stochastic Controls: Main Result

 and

-Note that system (\ref{system of Riccati equations}) consists two coupled Riccati equations, which is entirely new and its solvability is interesting.
-In fact, adding the two equations in (\ref{system of Riccati equations}), it is obviously that $P^1+P^2\in\mathbb{R}^{n\times n}$ uniquely satisfies the ODE
+Note that system (\ref{system of Riccati equations}) consists two cross-coupled Riccati equations, which is entirely new and its solvability is interesting.
+In fact, adding the two equations in (\ref{system of Riccati equations}), it is obvious that $\mathcal{P}(\cdot)\equiv P^1_l(\cdot)+P^2_l(\cdot)\in C^1(0,T;\mathbb{S}^n)$ uniquely satisfies the following linear matrix-valued differential equation: